wp-plugins/jquery-archive-list-widget/readme.txt

 == Change Log ==

+= 2.1 =
+* Added option to exclude categories when using shortcodes, just add categorie's ID separated by commas in the exclude attribute.
+* Solved bug of not including JS file when using a filter without any widget.
+* Solved bug of not including JS in some WP installlations under Windows.

 = 2.0 =
 * Huge update thanks to donations!
 If you upgrade to this version you'll NEED to configurate the widget AGAIN, due to architecture rewriting configuration may get lost.
 * Added support for multiples instances, finally you can have as many widgets as you want without any hack :)
-* Added support for dynamic widgets
+* Added support for dynamic widgets.s
 * Added an option to not have any effect when expanding or collapsing.
 * Added an option to activate the expand/collapse only when clicking the bullet.
 * Removed dynamic generation of the JS file, now you don't need write permissions on the folder.